 Overview – Hluhluwe-iMfolozi GR

 Hluhluwe-iMfolozi is the flagship park of the Kwazulu-Natal province.
-It is also one of the oldest parks in Africa – it was originally given protection as a sanctuary for one last tiny population of southern white rhinos.
+It is also one of the oldest parks in Africa – it was originally given protection as a sanctuary for one last tiny population of southern white rhino.
 This is where the species was saved from extinction.
-Rhinos are now very common in the park and have become a symbolic animal in all KZN parks.
+Rhino are now very common in the park and have become a symbolic animal in all KZN parks.